AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/getting-started-with-marketo-measure-and-dynamics/microsoft-dynamics-crm-installation-guide.md

 **[!DNL Marketo Measure] Javascript**

-In order for [!DNL Marketo Measure] to track your web activities, there are multiple steps for setup.
+For [!DNL Marketo Measure] to track your web activities, there are multiple steps for setup.

 1. Click the **[!UICONTROL My Account]** drop-down and select **[!UICONTROL Account Configuration]**.

    ![](assets/microsoft-dynamics-crm-installation-guide-23.png)

 1. Enter your phone number.
-For Website, enter your primary root domain that will be used for [!DNL Marketo Measure] tracking on your website.
+For Website, enter your primary root domain that is used for [!DNL Marketo Measure] tracking on your website.
 Click **[!UICONTROL Save]** when done.

    ![](assets/microsoft-dynamics-crm-installation-guide-24.png)